Bonnie Tyler: 2012–2018: Rocks and Honey and the Eurovision Song Contest

-2019–present: Recent albums
+2019–2026: Later albums and final projects

-In February 2019, Tyler released "Hold On" as the lead single from her seventeenth studio album, Between the Earth and the Stars.
-The album followed in March 2019 and peaked at no. 34 on the UK Albums Chart.
-It was recorded with David Mackay, who produced Tyler's first two albums in the 1970s.
-Between the Earth and the Stars features three duets with Rod Stewart, Francis Rossi and Cliff Richard.
-Tyler embarked on a 23-date tour of Europe to support the album in April 2019, culminating with an appearance at BBC Proms in the Park in Hyde Park, London, and a headline concert at the London Palladium in September.
+In February 2019, Tyler released "Hold On" as the lead single from her 17th studio album, Between the Earth and the Stars.
+The album followed in March and peaked at no. 34 on the UK Albums Chart.
+It was recorded with David Mackay, who had produced Tyler's first two albums in the 1970s.
+Between the Earth and the Stars featured three duets with Rod Stewart, Francis Rossi, and Cliff Richard.
+Tyler embarked on a 23‑date European tour in April 2019, culminating in an appearance at BBC Proms in the Park in Hyde Park and a headline concert at the London Palladium in September.
 Her show at L'Olympia in Paris was filmed and released through Canal+.

-In August 2019, Cherry Red Records released a box set compiling Tyler's first four studio albums.
-Classic Pop magazine described The RCA Years as "a thoroughly-researched 4CD-set".
-In November 2019, Tyler made a guest appearance at Ben Zucker's concert at the Mercedes-Benz Arena, Berlin to sing "It's a Heartache".
-Their duet features on his live album, Wer Sagt das?!
+In August 2019, Cherry Red Records issued a box set compiling Tyler's first four studio albums.
+Classic Pop described The RCA Years as "a thoroughly-researched 4CD-set".
+In November 2019, Tyler made a guest appearance at Ben Zucker's concert at the Mercedes-Benz Arena in Berlin to sing "It's a Heartache".
+Their duet appeared on his live album, Wer Sagt das?!
 Zugabe!, released in May 2020.

 In December 2019, Tyler released a new version of her 2005 song "Streets of Stone" for The World's Big Sleep Out, an international homeless charity event.
-On 14 December 2019, she performed at the Vatican's annual Concerto di Natale in the presence of Pope Francis.
+On 14 December, she performed at the Vatican's annual Concerto di Natale in the presence of Pope Francis.
 In May 2020, Tyler released "Through Thick and Thin (I'll Stand by You)" with Lorraine Crosby as a charity single in aid of the Teenage Cancer Trust.
-It reached no. 64 on the UK Downloads Chart.
+It reached No. 64 on the UK Downloads Chart.
 Her latest studio album, The Best Is Yet to Come, followed in February 2021.